arunasunder/PYTHON-CHALLENGE/PyCitySchools/README.md

 # City School Analysis - Written by Aruna Amaresan
 # Date: Dec 07 - Dec 09th 2017
 # For slicing and dicing All Schools in Districts, Do School Performance Analysis Data
+# Assumptions: For Math:    The pass mark is calculated for 60 and above
+#              For Reading: The pass mark is calculated for 65 and above
+# Input: The sources CSV files are expected to be kept in the raw_data folder - one for student and other for school
+#
+# Output: 9 different reports are generated: - District Summary
+#                                            - School Summary ( Aggregated within each School)
+#                                            - Top 5 Performing Schools by % Overall Passing Rate ( Aggregated within each School)
+#                                            - Bottom 5 Performing Schools by % Overall Passing Rate ( Aggregated within each School)
+#                                            - Math Score (Averages) by Grade
+#                                            - Reading Score (Averages) by Grade - 9th to 12th
+#                                            - Performances by School Spending
+#                                            - Performances by School Size
+#                                            - Performances by School Type

 # Import Dependencies
-import matplotlib.pyplot as plt import pandas as pd

-import numpy as np
+import matplotlib.pyplot as plt import pandas as pd import numpy as np import os
-import os
 ```